Barb Wire (1996 film): Reception

-Barb Wire was a box-office bomb, grossing less than $3.8 million in the United States.

-Critical response

-Barb Wire was panned by critics.
 Roger Ebert pointed out that the plot was identical to that of Casablanca, and derided the low-brow attempts at sensuality, but praised the cast and crew's approach to the material: "The filmmakers must have known they were not making a good movie, but they didn't use that as an excuse to be boring and lazy.
 Barb Wire has a high energy level, and a sense of deranged fun".
 He gave it two and a half stars.
 Similarly to Ebert, Owen Gleiberman of Entertainment Weekly gave a "C" rating, commenting on the film's aping of the Casablanca plot and its "teasing, hollow 'naughtiness'", but further said that the film is lacking in energy.

 Janet Maslin of The New York Times criticized Anderson's performance, comparing her to Barbie and Barbarella.
 Barb Wire ranked in the bottom 20 of the Stinkers' "100 Years, 100 Stinkers" list, which noted the 100 worst films of the 20th century, at #19.
 Since its release, Barb Wire has attracted a cult following.